zorzr/TSL/README.md

 - Works with single files
 - Projects for related data files
 - Customizable project labels
+- Mouse and keyboard bindings
+- Drag-and-drop option for label application
+- Mouse click for precise labelling
 - Zoom in/out on plots
-- Mouse and keyboard bindings
 - Basic functionalities

 ## TODO
-- Drag-and-drop labelling
 - Popup menu to customize plot positions
 - Functions of existings series
 - Other minor improvements